sidg3838/Fire-Detection/README.md

 # Fire-Detection
-Here we created a program using python that detects the fire in surrounding only using by camera
+Here we created a program using python that detects the fire in surrounding only using by camera.